COMM 280 - Entrepreneurship

 Learning objectives

-By the end of this course, you should:
+By the end of this experiential course, students will be able to:

-• understand key considerations, opportunities and challenges for the entrepreneur.
+• Understand key considerations, opportunities and challenges for entrepreneurs and innovators.

-• have experience with and access to core entrepreneurial processes, tools and resources.
+• Gain experience with common entrepreneurial methods, tools and resources.

-• be exploring your own potential as an entrepreneur.
+• Explore your potential as an entrepreneur and intrapreneur.

 Student success